zwiebert/tronferno-mcu-bin/docs/menutool.md

 ### tfmenutool.py

   * This tools lets you flash the firmware and allows you to configure basic options like WIFI/WLAN login data.
-The remaining configurain can be done in a web browser.
+The remaining configuration can be done in a web browser.
 You can also set the basic configuration by connection into the builtin [LAN Accesspoint](network.md).

   * see also [network](network.md), [config](mcu_config.md)